What Is Summer Nectar Dearth?

 Use an enclosed hive top feeder.
 An entrance feeder only serves to attract robbers to the entrance.

 We don’t open feed.
-We think it will only attract other insects and is likely to set off robbing if placed too close to your hives.
+We think it will only attract other insects and will likely set off robbing if placed too close to your hives.
 However, I get the appeal of it for beekeepers with large apiaries and the room to put feeders far from the hives.

 Set Up Watering Locations

 Our hives are near a wetlands area with a small stream.
-In the heat of summer, the stream may run dry with a lack of rainfall.
-In addition to providing sugar syrup, it’s a good idea to set up watering locations.
+The stream may run dry in the summer heat with a lack of rainfall.
+In addition to providing sugar syrup, setting up watering locations is a good idea.

-Though we’re not fans of open feeding of sugar syrup, the same method (a large inverted bucket) can be used to provide water.
+Though we’re not fans of open feeding of sugar syrup, the same method (a large inverted bucket) can provide water.
 We’ve put out large open buckets of water with wood floats for the bees to land on.

 An outdoor faucet set to drip lightly on a board or other hard surface can give the bees a place to hydrate.
-This year I think we’ll try the “beetainer” we found here using soaker hoses.
+You can try the “beetainer” we found here using soaker hoses.

 Shallow saucers or bird baths filled with marbles or pebbles are great for providing water and landing spots for the bees.
 Check out this video for an example: